-This makes complete sense and all sounds amazing… in theory.
+This makes complete sense, and all sounds amazing… in theory.
 But what we are seeing on the ground is that practically, this isn’t working and wouldn’t work for many organizations.
-At least not by simply getting rid of ratings anyways.
+At least not by simply getting rid of ratings anyway.
 We need to look closely at the fine print of these ‘no rating’ processes and focus on the fact that for many of the high-profile organizations that threw their ratings in the garbage, the switch took place alongside a series of newly implemented programs and procedures to engage their workforce and develop performance.
 So, this means that an organization just looking to erase ratings and replace them with comment boxes shouldn’t be shocked to discover it doesn’t actually improve things a great deal.

 Getting back to it – are we throwing out the baby with the bathwater?
 Is there such a thing as an ideal ‘rating’ system that allows for fair and accurate performance measurement that does not negatively impact employee engagement while still providing the metrics organizations need to monitor performance and plan for the future?
 Our answer is ‘YES…BUT’.

-YES It is possible to optimize how ‘ratings’ are defined and used as to minimize any negative impact on engagement and performance while still allowing organizations to monitor what is happening… BUT In order for it to make a positive impact on employees and the organization, these ratings and their delivery need to take place alongside a re-tooled performance management process.
+YES, It is possible to optimize how ‘ratings’ are defined and used to minimize any negative impact on engagement and performance while still allowing organizations to monitor what is happening… BUT In order for it to make a positive impact on employees and the organization, these ratings and their delivery need to take place alongside a re-tooled performance management process.